IIITDM-Campus-News/campus-news/readme.md

 ### Cultural News

-* 56 people officially registered to go to Festember this year!
+* 56 people officially registered to go to Festember this year !
+* Institute band (from Music Club) has cleared screening round to participate in Festember Events - Acoustic(Western) and Gigaherts.
 * SPIC-MACAY Chapter started in IIITDM.

 ### Sports News